nhsconnect/CareConnectAPI/pages/ccri/elastic.md

 ./bin/logstash -f logstash.conf
 ```

-The logstash.conf needs to be created (this is copied from the beats install instructions)
+The logstash.conf needs to be created (this is copied from the beats install instructions).
+When constructing the grok matches this site was useful http://grokconstructor.appspot.com/

 ```
 input {